GPII/universal/documentation/AuthorizationService.md

     ```
 * **return:** An authorization code.

-#### revokeAuthorization(userId, authDecisionId)
+#### revokeAuthorization(userId, authorizationId)
 * **description**: Revoke an authorization decision.
 Before the revoke, the function ensures the authorization decision was made by the user.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
-    * authDecisionId: Number.
+    * authorizationId: Number.
 A system generated unique number that identifies the authorization decision.
 * **return:** None.

-#### setSelectedPreferences(userId, authDecisionId, selectedPreferences)
+#### setSelectedPreferences(userId, authorizationId, selectedPreferences)
 * **description**: Update the user selected preferences that is saved within the authorization decision.
 The function verifies the authorization decision is made by the user.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
-    * authDecisionId: Number.
+    * authorizationId: Number.
 A system generated unique number that identifies the authorization decision.
     * selectedPreferences: Object.
 An object specifying the preferences that the user has selected to share, in the privacy ontology.
 An example:
     ```
     {